 Access information relating to the nearest store: (opening hours and days, address, contact number).

 Quickly manage information concerning points of sale independently (timetables, special openings, etc.)

-Easily retrieve the store access map, using Google Maps.
-The user can trace their route in just a few clicks.
+Easily retrieve the store access map.
+The user can trace their route via Google Maps in just a few clicks.

-Reinsurance for a user.
-Thanks to this functionality, the Internet user is fully aware that he will have a physical store next to his home in the event that he needs it (usually during an after-sales operation).
+Reasurance for a user.
+The Internet user is fully aware that they will have a physical store next to their home in the event that they need it (e.g. an after-sales operation).